UE4SS-RE/UE4SSCPPTemplate/README.md

 ## `xmake bi [-d, --exedir] name`

-This is a shorthand task that will run `xmake build` followed by the `xmake installmod` command.
+This is a shorthand task that will run `xmake build -y <modname>` followed by the `xmake installmod` command.
 This one-liner command facilitates rapid testing/iterating of your mod.

 ## `xmake ue4ss [-r, --remote] [-u, --update]`

 By default, the `xmake newmod` command will attempt to checkout the latest release tag of UE4SS to build your mods against.
 If you want to build your mods against a different remote then you can specify a branch or tag as the `--remote=` parameter.

-`xmake ue4ss --remote="v3.0.1"` will attempt to use tag "v3.0.1" as the checked out UE4SS version.
+`xmake ue4ss --remote="v3.1.0"` will attempt to use tag "v3.1.0" as the checked out UE4SS version.

 You can use the latest release tag by specifying `xmake ue4ss --remote="latest"`.